foliant-docs/foliantcontrib.alt_structure/README.md

         - test_weather.md
 ```

+> AltStructure extension introduces a lot of new notions so to make sure we are on the same page, let's agree on some terms. _Chapter tree category_ is a mapping with single key which you add to your chapter list to create hierarchy. `basic:` and `Alternative:` are categories in this example.

 You can also utilize YAML anchors and aliases, but in this case, because of language limitation you need to supply alias inside a list.
 Let's use it to get the same result as the above, but in a more compact way:

 ```yaml